jd-apprentice/sadservers/servers/saint-john.md

 $ ps aux | grep python
 ```

-With this command I've got 3 processes that are writing to the log file, but only one was the culprit
+With this command I've got 3 processes that are uusing python at the moment, but only one was the culprit

 At first I went to home and search for the .python_history and get a clue about the file that was writing to the log file